 Queen C: Queen C is more than just a nickname.
 It’s a persona of a badass female breaking barriers and dominating the illicit marijuana industry.
 The alias Queen C came from my client who served the NYU, East Village area.
-He has always referred me as a “queen pin” because I supply different areas of NYC and Jersey.
+He has always referred to me as a “queen pin” because I supply different areas of NYC and Jersey.
 The C is an abbreviation for my first name, which will remain anonymous, but it also stands for cannabis.

 How did you start selling weed?

-When I first moved to the city eight years ago buying weed was a process.
+When I first moved to the city eight years ago, buying weed was a process.
 I met sketchy dudes that sold skimpy bags and they could get away with it because the demand was high and the supply was low.
-I was tired of being ripped off and feeling uncomfortable whenever I had to cop.
+I was tired of being ripped off and feeling uncomfortable whenever I wanted to buy something.
 My best friend at the time sold weed and he put me on so I could distribute to my friends to make some money and smoke for free.
 I vividly remember drawing out a pyramid diagram to my roommate explaining the weed distribution chain and how I was on the bottom and that I was determined to be on top.
-Through networking I finally met a Cali grower and it changed my game.
+Through networking, I finally met a Cali grower and it changed my game.
 I saw a void in the market that needed to be filled and I took advantage of it.
 I created an environment that embodied good vibes where clients would feel comfortable and get the best deals.
 Selling started as a side hustle while I was in college but it eventually grew and it consumed me.